|

 Left: ruins of Glastonbury Abbey, the largest cathedral in Britain before it was destroyed by Henry VIII in 1539.
 Is this where Glaston was buried--or Arthur?

-Arthur would seem to be a Norman invention designed to help swindle Celts of their ancient homelands.
+Arthur may be a Norman invention designed to justify Norman conquests in Britain and Ireland.
 The Tudors return to the Arthurian myth while brutally subduing Ireland in the 16th century (see Edmund Spenser's The Faeries Queene.)
 Imperialist Victorians follow suit in the 19th century.
-Why Celtic peoples feel such affinity for Arthur after all of this early Norman and later English propaganda is one of many unresolved mysteries of British literature
+Why Celtic peoples feel such affinity for Arthur after all of this propaganda is one of great unresolved mysteries of British literature

 |